What is Term 20-Year Life Insurance in Canada?

 What happens after the 20-year term is over?

-Can you extend a term 20-life policy?
+Can you extend a term 20-life insurance policy?

 You can extend a term 20-life policy until you reach the age of 95.
 Some companies may have a guaranteed renewability feature allowing policyholders to extend their coverage without undergoing a new underwriting process.
-However, your insurance premiums will likely rise significantly, especially if you become diagnosed with a chronic illness or start smoking.
+However, your insurance premiums will likely rise significantly, especially if you are diagnosed with a chronic illness or start smoking.

 Can I convert my term 20 policy to a permanent policy if I change my mind?